Bulletin #2169, Pruning Woody Landscape Plants

 Pruning Tools

-Lopping shears have long handles, which increase your reach and leverage.
-They are useful for cutting larger stems, up to 1-1/2 inches in diameter.
+- Lopping shears: These have long handles and heavy-duty blades, which increase your reach and leverage.
+They are useful for cutting larger stems, typically ¾ to 1.5 inches in diameter.
 Loppers are particularly useful in pruning shrubs and young trees.

-Pruning saws have curved blades that cut as you pull them across branches.
-They should be used for cutting larger branches.
+- Pruning saws: These have curved blades that cut as you pull them across branches.
+They should be used for cutting larger branches, usually more than 1.5 inches in diameter.
 They should be used for cutting larger branches.
 Saws are available with long pole handles for pruning tree limbs from the ground.

-If you are inexperienced at pruning and believe that a pruning situation requires more tools than those described above, you may want to consult an arborist or other landscape professionals before proceeding.
-Also consult a professional if the situation requires climbing a tree for access, pruning branches overhanging a building, or working near utility lines.
+If you are inexperienced at pruning and believe that a pruning situation requires more tools than those described above, you should consult an arborist or other landscape professionals before proceeding.
+Also, consult a professional if the situation requires climbing a tree for access, pruning branches that overhang a building, or working near utility lines.
 Avoid using hedge shears, which cut many stems with a single cut and produce plants that look awkward, stiff and unnatural.

 Pruning Techniques

 There are three basic pruning techniques: heading back, thinning out, and flower bud removal.
-The one you choose depends on the desired outcome, and whether or not the plant in question is capable of producing that outcome.
-Some plants never require pruning, while others may require one, two or all three of these techniques at some time in their life.
+The one you choose depends on the desired outcome and whether or not the plant in question is capable of producing that outcome.
+Some plants never require pruning, while others may need one, two, or all three of these techniques at some point in their life.

 Heading back is cutting back a branch to just above a good bud (there is a bud just above each leaf).
-After the end of the branch is removed, the last remaining bud or few buds develop into branches.
+This technique promotes a dense, compact growth habit in the plant, while also controlling its size and height.
+After the end of the branch is removed, the last remaining bud or a few buds develop into branches.
 The outcome depends on the plant.
 On some plants only the last remaining bud develops, while on others several buds develop.
 Also, some plants have opposite buds, while others have alternate buds.

-Thinning out, the complete removal of a branch back to a main stem or trunk opens up the habit of the plant.
+Thinning out, the complete removal of a branch back to a main stem or trunk, opens up the habit of the plant.
+Removing entire branches or shoots stimulates vigorous growth of remaining branches.
 Dead, diseased, broken, weak and crossed branches should be thinned out.
 A young shade tree with many branches should be thinned out so that a strong framework of fewer major limbs develops.
 Watersprouts, the fast-growing, weak, vertical branches that develop in apple trees, should be thinned out to encourage light penetration into tree canopies.
 Suckers at the base of tree trunks should also be removed.
+Thinning out is especially useful for plants that are too dense, for example, burning bush.

 Renewal pruning

-One common application of thinning out is called renewal pruning, or rejuvenation.
+One common application of thinning is called renewal pruning, also known as rejuvenation.
 It is practiced on multi-stemmed shrubs, including many lilacs, viburnums, forsythias, and dogwoods.
 Over time, the plants’ old stems often become too tall or too crowded.
 Many produce fewer flowers as they grow old, and those with colored stems often lose their color.
 Renewal pruning corrects these problems.

 The more drastic way to renewal prune is to cut the entire plant back to near ground level.
 Some plants, like barberry, forsythia, and potentilla, respond well to this method and quickly produce many new shoots, some of which in turn should be thinned out.